 In this grip, try to hold the bat in a way that you are shaking your hand.
 Hold the handle with three fingers i.e. middle finger, ring finger, and pinkie.
 Then free your index finger and thumb.
 Place the index finger on the edge of the rubber on the backhand side and thumb on the blade or rubber on the opposite side in such a way that forms a V shape.

 Earlier this grip was popular in European countries, but now this is also popular in Asian countries.

 As a beginner, this is the most convenient way to hold a Table Tennis paddle.

 The Shakehand grip is of two types.
-One is the Shallow Shakehand grip, and another one is the Deep Shakehand grip.
+One is the Shallow Shakehand grip, and the other is the Deep Shakehand grip.

 1. Shallow Shakehand Grip

 Relax your index finger on the edge of the rubber on the backhand side and then relax your thumb on the underneath of the blade on the opposite side in such a way that forms a V shape.